rachitnigam/rachitnigam.com/content/post/transpiler.md

 +++

 The word *transpiler* is often used by people when they want to say that built a tool that transforms programs between languages of
 *roughly the same level of abstraction*.
 This tool is different from a *compiler* which often has a complex frontend, an optimizing middle end, and code generators for various backends.
+The arguments around this are mostly from vibes; let take a look at some of them.

 ## Lie #1: Transpilers Don't have Frontends